Platform engineering on Google Cloud —

 I work directly with the teams I engage with.
 There's no handoff to a junior resource after the sales call.
 The person you talk to is the person who builds the thing.

-My delivery methodology is built around getting to working infrastructure faster than clients expect — without cutting corners on the things that matter in production: IAM correctness, CMEK, monitoring, promotion pipeline discipline.
-I've mapped those requirements rigorously.
-The spec exists before the first line of code.
+My delivery is built around getting to working infrastructure faster than clients expect, without cutting corners on what matters in production.

 My work is Google Cloud-focused.
 When engagements involve migrations from AWS or multi-cloud architecture decisions, I work from first principles and bring in the right specialists when the depth requires it.